 Northern Puglia

-The Gargano peninsula in northern Puglia sticks out into the Adriatic Sea and consists of a mountainous massif, sandy beaches, limestone cliffs and ancient forests.
+The Gargano peninsula in northern Puglia protrudes into the Adriatic Sea and consists of a mountainous massif, sandy beaches, limestone cliffs, age-old forests and several outlying islands.
 A large part of the peninsula is occupied by the Gargano National Park (the most extensive national park in Italy), where visitors can enjoy hikes through the beautiful forests.
 The 140km coastline, lapped by crystalline waters, has dramatic cliffs interspersed with white, sandy beaches and charming fishing towns.

 The first town visitors encounter as they approach Gargano is Manfredonia.
 From here, it’s a short drive to the expansive beaches of Mattinata, a great place to base yourself.
 I stayed at Hotel Residence Il Porto, which I absolutely loved!
 The rooms were comfortable and offered stunning views of the coast and sea below.
 Search for hotels in Mattinata (Booking.com).

-As you drive along the northern coast, look out for the trabucchi, wooden structures used by fishermen which are now protected historical monuments.
+Look out for the trabucchi, wooden structures used by fishermen which are now protected historical monuments, as you drive along the northern coast.
 Some of them have been converted into restaurants, making it an unforgettable seaside lunch experience.

-Towns which shouldn’t be missed include Vieste (built on a rocky promontory and flanked by two sandy beaches), Vico del Gargano (a UNESCO World Heritage listed medieval town bursting with charm) and Peschici (a little town perched on rocky cliffs above the blue sea).
+Towns which shouldn’t be missed include Vieste (built on a rocky promontory and flanked by two sandy beaches), Vico del Gargano (a UNESCO World Heritage listed medieval town bursting with charm), Monte Sant’ Angelo (listed together with the Sanctuary of Monte Sant’ Angelo as UNESCO World Heritage sites) and Peschici (a little town perched on rocky cliffs above the blue sea).
 Search for hotels in Vieste (Booking.com).

 Places to visit on the way to Gargano